Optimizing Next.js Static Generation in CI Pipelines

 What is the optimal cache retention period for .next/cache?

-Maintain 7–14 days for lockfile-dependent layers.
-The .next/cache directory can be safely shared across commits on the same branch; Next.js invalidates stale entries internally.
-Implement automated pruning via CI cron jobs to prevent storage quota exhaustion.
+7–14 days for lockfile-dependent layers.
+Next.js internally invalidates stale entries, so the directory can safely span commits on the same branch.
+Implement automated pruning via CI cron jobs to prevent storage quota exhaustion beyond your runner’s disk allocation.

 How can I verify SSG output parity between CI and local environments?